pertempcent/Banking-System-SparksFoundation/README.md

 ## How to build/use

-1) Install XAMPP, go in htdocs folder (project folder for all projects), copy the contents of this folder in htdocs.
+1) Install XAMPP, go in htdocs folder (project folder for all XAMPP projects), copy the contents of this folder in htdocs.
 2) now open XAMPP, start Apache and MySQL server.
 3) Goto phpMyAdmin create a new database, import the **bank.sql**(dummy data of ten customer).
 4) Now, run the site by typing localhost in browser and browsing this file.